 During the 2021 fiscal year, our Nominating and Corporate Governance Committee consisted of Mr. Hamamoto, Chair, Mr. Gates, Ms. Strand (through June 2021, when she stepped down from the Committee to serve as Executive Chair) and Mr. Spencer (since June 2021).
 The Board determined that each of the members of the Nominating and Corporate Governance Committee, during the period he or she served on the committee, satisfied the independence requirements of the NASDAQ Rules.
-The Nominating and Corporate Governance Committee has the authority to select, retain, terminate, and approve the fees and other retention terms of special or independent counsel, accountants or other experts and advisors, as it deems necessary or appropriate to carry out its duties without seeking approval of the Board or management.
+The Nominating and Corporate Governance Committee, and approve the fees and other retention terms of special or independent counsel, accountants or other experts and advisors, as it deems necessary or appropriate to carry out its duties without seeking approval of the Board or management.
 The Nominating and Corporate Governance committee held five meetings during fiscal 2021.